Updated April 24, 2023

 1. Creative director

-Creative directors are in charge of the creative vision for a company or project.
+Creative directors are in charge of the creative vision for a company, agency, or project.
 They are responsible for developing and implementing creative ideas and must be able to think outside the box to come up with new and innovative concepts.

-This is great job for creative people, and the skills needed for this position include strong creativity, vision planning, leadership, communication skills, and an eye for detail.
+This can be a great job for inventive and innovative people, and the skills needed for this position include strong creativity, vision planning, leadership, communication skills, and an eye for detail.
 The average yearly salary for this role ranges from $75,000 to upward of $200,000.

 2. Graphic designer